 Greenbrier County, West Virginia

-Greenbrier County, in southeastern West Virginia (WV), was created in 1788 from parts of Montgomery and Botetourt counties (now in Virginia) and was named for the , which drains a large part of the the eastern county.
-Much of the western county is drained by the and its tributaries.
 The seat of Greenbrier County is at Lewisburg.
 Greenbrier County is renowned for its sweet farmland and deep limestone caverns.
-Its leading industries include tourism and farming, and much of the northern county is protected by national forest, in which timbering plays a principal role.
-The Greenbrier, a historic resort at White Sulphur Springs, is among the chief employers in Greenbrier County.
+Its leading industries include tourism and farming, and much of the northern county is protected by a national forest, in which timbering plays a principal role.
+The Greenbrier, a historic resort located in White Sulphur Springs, is one of the major employers in Greenbrier County.
 As of the 2010 census, the county population was 35,480.

 Cities & Towns in Greenbrier County